LucasTomazini/GraphLeak/README.md

 ### configurations

-Noise - If you want standard noise in the data, please set noise as True
+Noise - If you want standard noise in the data, please set noise as True.
-- <code>attention: True</code>
+- <code>Noise: True</code>

-- Noise specification
+Noise specification - If there is noise in the data, specify the configuration bellow:
+- <code>mu: 0 </code> mean default
+- <code>sigma: 0.1 </code> standard deviation default
+mu, sigma = 0, 0.1 </cod> standard deviation default
 - Nodes Normalization
 - Data Normalization